Akram al-Hourani: The United Arab Republic

 After the treaty of union between Syria and Egypt in 1958 Al-Hourani became vice-president of the United Arab Republic (UAR) under Gamal Abdel Nasser, a post he held until 1959.
 After Nasser launched a bitter verbal attack on the Ba'ath Party in December that year, followed by a campaign of repression against its members, he resigned his position and went into exile in Lebanon.
 He subsequently differed with Aflaq and al-Bitar over the party's position regarding the UAR, due to his support for secession from the UAR.

 When a 1961 military coup in Syria led to the dissolution of the UAR, Al-Hourani publicly supported it and signed a statement in favor of the secession (as did Bitar, but he later withdrew his signature).
 The Ba'ath Party split into several competing factions, but as the national command decided in favour of reunification, Al-Hourani left it.
 He was officially expelled in June 1962, whereafter he and his loyalists re-established the Arab Socialist Party.
 However, popular support for unity hampered its growth and it was strong only in his original stronghold of Hama.
 In September 1962 he joined the "secessionist" (infisali) cabinet formed by Khalid al-Azm, drawing strong criticism from the Ba'athist and Nasserist movements.

-In the year 1963, and following the military coup the brought the Ba'ath to power, Al-Hourani was arrested and put in the Mezzah Prison, before being exiled from Syria.
+In the year 1963, and following the military coup that brought the Ba'ath to power, Al-Hourani was arrested and put in the Mezzah Prison, before being exiled from Syria.
 He spent the final years of his life in Amman Jordan, where he eventually died in 1996.